abroroo/til/Framer Motion/How to animate with scroll.md

 ```

- - `skillsStart` is a value we want to start moving skills divs on the x-axis
+ - `skillsStart` is a value we want to start moving divs on the x-axis
- - `skillsEnd` is a value we want to finish moving skills divs on the x-axis
+ - `skillsEnd` is a value we want to finish moving divs on the x-axis

 ```typescript
     // the distance from the top of the page to the top of the `experRef` element.